Brioche Bread Pudding

 Sometimes dried fruits are added to it, sometimes they are not.

-There are so many versions of Bread Pudding out there, and today I’m showcasing the one I make over and over again – my beloved brioche bread pudding recipe.
+There are so many versions of Bread Pudding out there.
+Today I’m showcasing the one I make over and over again – my beloved brioche bread pudding recipe.

 I use brioche bread for mine because I love the sweetness in brioche.
 I think vanilla ice cream is superior in Bread Pudding because there’s something absolutely delicious about cold ice cream combined with a warm dessert.
 And I love adding raisins because I love how they becomes plump and warm and adds a nice touch of sweetness to my brioche bread pudding.